Factors to Consider When Choosing Prague Schools

 Understand the afternoon activities.
 Czech schools finish earlier than UK/US equivalents.
 Czech state schools have something called a “Družina” for the Elementary stage where children can stay in monitored safety up to a defined time i.e. @5pm in most cases.
 Schools may also offer after-school art/craft classes.

+Meals.
 Understand how and where they’ll get their breakfast/lunch and which system that uses.
-Very often this will require an up-front payment as credit but there are systems around that allow kids to choose their meals in advance.
+Very often this will require an up-front payment as credit but there are systems around that allow kids to order their meals in advance.
 Note that not all schools will have a canteen or restaurant on the premises so again check how the school proposes to transport them.

 Understand the teachers and managers.
 Ask how long the management team has been in place as this affects the stability of the school.
 Ask about the teacher turnover especially in the first two years when young teachers often take maternity breaks.